creationix/rando/README.md

 To decode a pointer, add `offset` bytes after the `*` and decode again.

-By default, Rando will not use pointers to references values across block boundaries.

 A `reference` is a zero based index into an external array of `known` values provided by the caller of both the encoder and decoder.

 It's up to the user of the library to ensure that the same list is used for both sides.